wookiecookie87/lunch_group_creator_with_reactjs/README.md

-## A mini project in Reactjs with Express and MongoDB
+## A mini project in Reactjs/Redux with Express and MongoDB

 1. Shows current people (list)